RegardsOss/RegardsOss.github.io/REGARDS-docs/frontend/components/internationalization.md

 # Dependencies

-To use the REGARDS `I18nProvider` you must add the here under package to your package.json dependencies :
+To use the REGARDS `I18nProvider` you must add the here under packages to your package.json dependencies:
  - @regardsoss/i18n
  - react-intl